Douglas Hyde: Conradh na Gaeilge/Gaelic League

 Initially derided, the Irish language movement gained a mass following.
-Hyde helped establish the Gaelic Journal in 1892; in November, he wrote a manifesto called The necessity for de-anglicising the Irish nation, arguing that Ireland should follow its own traditions in language, literature and dress.
+Hyde helped establish the Gaelic Journal in 1892; in November, he wrote a manifesto called The necessity for de-anglicising the Irish nation, arguing that Ireland should follow its own traditions in language, literature, and dress.

 In 1893, he helped found Conradh na Gaeilge (the Gaelic League) to encourage the preservation of Irish culture, music, dance and language.
 A new generation of Irish republicans (including Pádraig Pearse, Éamon de Valera, Michael Collins and Ernest Blythe), became politicised through their involvement in Conradh na Gaeilge.
 Hyde filled out the 1911 census form in Irish.

-Uncomfortable at the growing politicisation of the movement, Hyde resigned the presidency in 1915.
+Uncomfortable with the growing politicisation of the movement, Hyde resigned the presidency in 1915.
 He was succeeded by the League's co-founder Eoin MacNeill.

 Senator

 Hyde had no association with Sinn Féin and the independence movement.
 He was elected to Seanad Éireann, the upper house of the Irish Free State's Oireachtas (parliament), at a by-election on 4 February 1925, replacing Sir Hutcheson Poë.

 In the 1925 Seanad election, Hyde placed 28th of the 78 candidates, with 19 seats available.
 The Catholic Truth Society opposed him for his Protestantism and publicised his supposed support for divorce.
 Historians have suggested that the CTS campaign was ineffective, and that Irish-language advocates performed poorly, with all those endorsed by the Gaelic League losing.

 He returned to academia as Professor of Irish at University College Dublin, where one of his students was future Attorney General of Ireland, Chief Justice of Ireland and President of Ireland, Cearbhall Ó Dálaigh.